 Barbarian recently created a social media campaign for its client JBL across Instagram, Twitter, and Snapchat, with the goal of reaching their targeted customers where they are and increasing brand awareness.
-In New Data: Five Ways Social Distancing is Transforming Retail, PYMNTS found that consumers are over 30% more likely to purchase online this year.
+Consumers are over 30% more likely to purchase online this year.
 Even before Covid-19, Business Insider reported that 36% of US internet users said their social networks influence product choices.

 Are websites extinct?
 (8:51)

-We’re slowly going to get from the phase of infancy to a scenario where AR and VR are really penetrated across the market and widely used.
+We’re slowly going to get from the phase of infancy to a scenario where AR and VR penetrate the market.
 It’ll become much smaller and 5G will play a pretty critical role in being able to serve up content in a more seamless fashion to a smaller device over time.

 A lot of that hardware can be removed and things can stream into device so that’ll play a pretty critical role in helping to make augmented reality and virtual reality something that’s ubiquitous.

-According to a Forbes blog post, The Four P’s of Marketing 5G, the next frontier will bring about the ability to utilize AR and VR while monetizing the back-end infrastructure: “A new 5G marketing mindset centered around use cases and service differentiation is critical for marketers to hit their mark.”
+According to a Forbes blog post, The Four P’s of Marketing 5G, the next frontier of 5G marketing will bring about the ability to utilize AR and VR while monetizing the back-end infrastructure.